Vixzyeee/Infrastructure_Docs/MikroTik/mikrotik-roadmap/00-fundamentals/01-networking-basics/mac-arp.md

 # MAC Address and ARP

 ## What is this
-MAC identifies devices at Layer 2.
+MAC identifies devices at Layer 2.<br>
 ARP maps IP addresses to MAC addresses.

 ## Why it matters in MikroTik
-MikroTik bridges and routers rely heavily on ARP behavior.
+MikroTik bridges and routers rely heavily on ARP behavior.<br>
 Firewall, DHCP, and routing all depend on correct ARP resolution.

 ## Key concepts